atashi764/hidetooltipsmcbedrock/README.md

 The file comes from Minecraft 1.20.12.
 I marked modified lines with // comments for easier understanding. (_Line 36 and 48 to be specific_)

-You can download it from github.com/randomMurgi/hidetooltipsmcbedrock/tag/releases
+You can download it from [Releases](github.com/randomMurgi/hidetooltipsmcbedrock/tag/releases)

-You may also want to check out Vanilla resource pack from here aka.ms/resourcepacktemplate
+You may also want to check out Vanilla resource pack from [here](aka.ms/resourcepacktemplate)